BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/time_functions_reference_manual.md

 **Return value**

-  - ìî if synchronization succeeded
+  - ‚Äú‚Äù if synchronization succeeded
   - error message if not